metarank/metarank/doc/api.md

 - `took`: number of millis spend processing request
 - `items.id`: id of the content item.
 Will match `item` property from the item metadata event.
 - `items.score`: a score calculated by personalization model
-- `items.features`: an array of feature values calculated by pesonaliization model.
+- `items.features`: an array of feature values calculated by personalization model.
 This field will be returned if `explain` field is set to `true` in the request.
 The structure of this object will vary depending on the feature type.

 ## Recommendations